-- 1.3.
+1.3.
 Eligible Activity Number(Select one activity from the Eligible Activity list.
-For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (4) Construction of Rental Housing [202(2)] - 1.4.
+For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.):

+(21) Crime Prevention and Safety [202(5)]

+1.4.
 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (7) Create new affordable rental units
+If more than one outcome applies, create a separate program for each outcome.):

-- 1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.): - (7) Create new affordable rental units
+1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.):